-When we push ourselves beyond our normal limits–whether it be physically, mentally or emotionally–it’s important to give our body time to recover.
+When we push ourselves beyond our normal limits, whether it be physically, mentally or emotionally, it’s important to give our bodies time to recover.

 When we fail to give ourselves time to recover from life’s demands, we often end up sick.
-I can recall a number of times over the years when my work schedule included long hours, travel and mentally taxing challenges.
-Often, I would find myself battling a cold or other some other illness – which, ironically, ended up setting me back.
+I can recall a number of times over the years when my work schedule included long hours, travel, and mentally taxing challenges.
+I would often find myself battling a cold or other some other illness – which, ironically, ended up setting me back even more.
 Had I rested properly, I might have been further ahead.

 The human body is resilient and equipped to heal itself under the right conditions.
 Self-care creates those conditions.
 I often wonder how many medical treatments might be avoided if we would give our body a chance to recover on its own.